DevExpress-Examples/create-custom-editor-with-auto-height-functionality/Readme.md

 # How to create a custom editor with the Auto Height functionality

 This example demonstrates how to create a custom in-place editor (`CustomAnyControlEdit`) with the Auto Height functionality.
-The example implements the `IHeightAdaptable` interface for the editor's `ViewInfo` class, calculates the hight required to display the content of the editor, and returns the height in the `IHeightAdaptable.CalcHeight` method.
+The example implements the `IHeightAdaptable` interface for the editor's `ViewInfo` class, calculates the height required to display the content of the editor, and returns the height in the `IHeightAdaptable.CalcHeight` method.

 ## Files to Review